Company-XY/Client/README.md

 <hr />

-freelancing website for Virtual Assistants in Africa.
+Freelancing website for Virtual Assistants in Africa.

 <hr />